Quantum algorithms for Uhlmann transformation: Main results

+In the mixed sample access model, our results $\til{\cO}(\kappa^2/\delta^2)$ and $\til{\cO}(r_{\rm min}^2/\delta^4)$ with collective operations (marked by $\|$ in \Cref{tab:fidelity}) show notable improvement on the sample complexity over the previous best-known results $\til{\cO}(\kappa^9/\delta^3)$~\cite{Liu2024geometricmean} and $\til{\cO}(r_{\rm min}^{5.5}/\delta^{12})$~\cite{gilyen2022improvedfidelity}.
+We achieve this by employing a recently developed technique known as the \emph{random purification}~\cite{tang2025conjugatequerieshelp}.
+The random purification enables us to achieve the task in the mixed sample access model with roughly the square of the number of queries in the purified query access model, while it requires collective operations.
+By applying the random purification to the fidelity estimation, we highlight its remarkable power.
+In \cite{tang2025conjugatequerieshelp}, the technique of random purification was used to argue the limitation of the power of access to state purification unitaries, which merely shows a quadratic improvement over access to sample copies.
+On the other hand, our result shows that one can rather use this technique positively for designing an efficient sample-based protocol.

+It is also noteworthy that, focusing on the $\delta$-scaling, we find that our results, $\til{\cO}(\kappa/\delta)$ queries and $\til{\cO}(\kappa^2/\delta^2)$ samples in the purified query and mixed sample access models, are nearly optimal.
+This is because the lower bounds on the query and sample complexities for square root fidelity estimation are given by $\Omega(1/\delta)$ and $\Omega(1/\delta^2)$~\cite{Liu2024geometricmean}, respectively.
+The optimalities with respect to the $\kappa$-scaling are still open.

-On the other hand, in the mixed sample access model, our algorithm does not exhibit a clear advantage across all parameter regimes.
-This is because the Uhlmann transformation inherently requires purified states, but no efficient algorithm for purification is currently known, and it remains unclear whether such an algorithm even exists.
-If an efficient purification algorithm were developed, the Uhlmann transformation algorithm would become significantly more tractable, potentially leading to improved sample complexity for fidelity estimation in the mixed sample access model.
+We have not yet found an algorithm in the mixed sample access model that uses only sequential operations and shows an advantage in sample complexity.
+Although the Uhlmann transformation inherently requires purified states, no algorithm is currently known that realizes purification solely through sequential operations, with a number of samples that scales with the rank rather than the dimension.
+If such a purification algorithm were developed, the Uhlmann transformation would become more tractable.
+This could improve the sample complexity for fidelity estimation in the mixed sample access model, even without collective operations.

+We comment on the number of qubits in the cases with and without collective operations.
+When we do not use collective operations, $\cO\big(\log{(d_\sA d_\sB)} + \log{(1/\delta)}\big)$ qubits suffice at any time in the algorithms.
+The term $\cO(\log(d_\sA d_\sB))$ comes from our Uhlmann transformation algorithms, while $\cO(\log{(1/\delta)})$ is from the algorithm in Ref.~\cite{Wang2024OptimalFidelityPure, wang2024sampleoptimal}, which is based on quantum phase estimation and is employed in our fidelity estimation algorithms.
+On the other hand, when we employ collective operations, $\til{\cO}\big(n^2)$ qubits are used simultaneously, where $n$ is the number of sampled states.
+This is due to the Schur transform applied in the random purification~\cite{tang2025conjugatequerieshelp} and follows from the results in Ref.~\cite{burchardt2025highdimensionalschur}.
+As Theorem~\ref{thm:informal fidelity result} shows, collective operations can substantially reduce the sample cost $n$; however, the number of qubits required at once increases with $n$.
+Hence, a non-collective approach may be more suitable when the number of simultaneously available qubits is limited.